ArkaMandal2003/mysql/readme.md

 # NOT

 # order by clause:
--Purpose is to order the retrieved records in ascending or descending order
+-  Purpose is to order the retrieved records in ascending or descending order

 * example:
--SELECT * FROM Products Order By Price ASC;
+-  SELECT * FROM Products Order By Price ASC;
--SELECT * FROM Products Order By Price DESC;
+-  SELECT * FROM Products Order By Price DESC;

 # in operator:
--Simplifies providing multiple values in Where Clause, when all the values are from the same column -Select * from Customers where Country in ('USA','Canada','UK');
+-  Simplifies providing multiple values in Where Clause, when all the values are from the same column

--
+* example:
+-  Select * from Customers where Country in ('USA','Canada','UK');